How to Plan Your Annual HR Department Budget [+Template]

 How to Create Your HR Budget

-Define your goals for the upcoming year
+1. Define your goals for the upcoming year

 Does your company have aggressive expansion goals that will require an increase in headcount?
 Of course, this should be factored into the budget – including how you'll manage onboarding, experience, and retention for the new employees.
 On the other hand, your company might not have people-related growth plans, so you'll only need to consider accounting for regular turnover.
-Gather data from the previous year

-Analyze and forecast workforce growth
+2. Analyze and forecast workforce growth

 How many employees do you project you'll hire next year?
 What is your projected cost of benefits?
 What is your projected turnover rate?
 Using last year's data, create an updated budget or budget proposal that has factored in these questions.

 For example, suppose you have a lower projected turnover rate due to engagement and retention initiatives that were successful in the last two quarters.
 In that case, you'll have an easier time justifying increased investment in those areas.
-Calculate how much you'll need to budget for each goal
+Calculate how much you'll need to budget for each goal.

-Allocate funds to specific HR needs
+3. Allocate funds to specific HR needs

 It would help if you thought about the future needs of your department when allocating your HR budget.
 What new initiatives will your department be undertaking in the coming year?
 What new technologies will you need to implement?
 What additional staff will you need to hire?
 Is your onboarding process as efficient as it could be?
 By considering future needs, you can ensure that your department has the resources it needs to succeed in the years to come.
+Be prepared to explain the potential return on investment (ROI) from investing in these tools or initiatives.

-Create different tiers of plans
+4. Create different tiers of plans

 Ideally, you should have a conservative plan, a safe plan, and an optimistic plan.
 Your conservative plan should be the essentials your department needs to function.
 Employee salaries, pay, standard benefits, etc., are key here.
 You can use this if the organization's financial outlook shifts negatively.